This is my experience with the vasectomy procedure, including the recovery process.

-The first vasectomy was performed on a dog in 1823.
-The first human vasectomy was performed a short time after that.
-However, vasectomy didn't become common until after the Second World War.
+Doctors performed the first vasectomy on a dog in 1823.
+They performed the first human vasectomy a short time after that.
+However, the procedure didn't become common until after the Second World War.
 India launched the first national program in 1954.

-Vasectomy is a simple, safe procedure that is an excellent solution to prevent unwanted pregnancy and has a low rate of failure.
-The alternative is that the woman undergoes a tubal ligation, which is a major surgery that has a significant rate of failure as compared to vasectomy.
-Despite these risks, many men compel their partner to undergo tubal ligation for a variety of reasons, usually involving their sense of virility and its connection to their sense of self.
-I would go so far as to suggest that men who force their partners to undergo a major surgery when they could undergo a simple procedure are, at best, selfish, and at worst, participating in a form of ritual abuse.
-I believe that vasectomy is the right choice when deciding how to permanently prevent unwanted pregnancy, and I hope that this article will convince some men to go in that direction.
-Recovery after vasectomy is includes the most minimal amount of discomfort and relatively easy.
+Vasectomy is a simple, safe procedure that is an excellent solution to prevent unwanted pregnancy.
+It has a low rate of failure.
+The alternative is that the woman undergoes a tubal ligation.
+That is a major surgery with a much higher rate of failure compared to vasectomy.
+Despite these risks, many men compel their partner to undergo tubal ligation.
+Usually, it involves their sense of virility and its connection to their sense of self.

 The following will provide concise details about what to expect from a vasectomy.

 Prior to getting a vasectomy, a doctor will require. pre-procedure visit.
 You may not realize when you go to the first doctor's visit that you will not be getting the procedure that day.
 So, don't worry that the doctor might spring a surprise on you.
 It certainly occurred to me that the doctor might tell me he was ready to go.
 I wasn't quite ready, of course.
 And, I was a bit nervous this might happen.